szaimen/Nextcloud-NAS-Guide/README.md

 1. Go back to the **SMB-server Main Menu** and select `Open the SMB-share Menu`
 1. Choose `Create a SMB-share`
 1. You will see now a list of valid directories you can type in
 1. Type in one **directory** that you want to share.
-Based on the example above, it could be e.g. `/mnt/data/your data folder/user1 folder` or `mnt/data/your data folder/Data exchange folder`
+Based on the example above, it could be e.g. `/mnt/data/your data folder/user1 folder` or `/mnt/data/your data folder/Data exchange folder`
 1. Type in the **Share name** that you want to use.
 It should most likely have the same name like the folder that you want to share.
 Please note, that spaces are not supported.
 For e.g. `user1 folder` you would thus need to use `user1_folder` or `user1-folder` as name
 1. Now **select the SMB-users** that shall get **access** to the share.
 If it is a `user folder`, you should only share it with the corresponding user.
 If it is a `Data exchange folder`, you should share it with all users that shall get access to the folder.
 1. Now select if the share shall be **writeable**, which you should most likely answer with `Yes`
-1. After restartin Samba, the SMB-share should be successfully created!
+1. After restarting Samba, the SMB-share should be successfully created!
-1. Select that you **want to mount** the same directory to Nextcloud
+1. Select that you **want to mount** the same directory to Nextcloud as local storage (you are making the path that you've chosen in the beginning accessible in Nextcloud this way)
 1. You can now change the mount name of your directory for the usage in Nextcloud.
 Recommended is to just use the already chosen name.
 1. Now choose if the mount shall be **writeable** in Nextcloud, which you should most likely answer with `Yes`, too
 1. Choose if you want to enable **sharing** for this mount, which you should most likely answer `Yes`, too